SgtAlexis/SgtBot/docs/TERMS.md

 _[Community Guidelines](https://discord.com/guidelines)_.

 Through inviting the application, you agree to share data as described in the application's policy.
-The intended use of this data is described in said policy.
+The intended use of this data is described in the said policy.

 ## Intended Age